best books to read for beginners

 1. To Kill a Mockingbird – Harper Lee

-This is one of the best books to read for beginners.
+This is one of the best books to read for beginners in english.
 It offers a perspective on dealing with social prejudice in older times.
 One of literature’s greatest moral heroes, Atticus Finch, narrates the story.

-It is a very famous book that highlights the depth and dangers of racism.
+It is a famous book highlighting the depth and dangers of racism.
 It is one of the best books to read for beginners, and everyone should read this classic to understand what it’s all about.

 Despite the tragedy and bleakness of the subject matter, the book still has moments of warmth and humour.
 Its writing style is regarded as very simple.